colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

     pickStatusMessage(status) {
         switch (status) {
             case Constants.GameStatus.WIN:
-                // The game's changed to the next turn but the next turn can't be played yet so the winning player is the opposite of the current turn return this.game.currentTurn === Constants.PlayerColor.YELLOW ?
+                // The game is on the the next turn but the somebody has won from the previous turn.
+The winning player is the opposite of the player who currently has a turn. return this.game.currentTurn === Constants.PlayerColor.YELLOW ?
 StatusMessages.RED_WIN : StatusMessages.YELLOW_WIN;
             case Constants.GameStatus.DRAW:
                 return StatusMessages.DRAW;